pipelinelabo/datalaiq-wiki/quickstart/downloads.md

 ## Other downloads

-Some Gravwell components are distributed as optional additional installers, such as the search agent and the datastore.
+Some DatalaiQ components are distributed as optional additional installers, such as the search agent and the datastore.

 | Component | SHA256 | More Info |
 |:---------:|:------:|----------:|